 'Find a school' search tool.

 For information about distance education in an EQI program, please see the Distance education policy and procedure.

 Queensland's formal program of standards-based assessment is available to be viewed on the QCAA website.

-Additional information on assessment and reporting is available on the Department of Education and Training (DET) website.
+Additional information on assessment and reporting is available on the Department of Education (DoE) website.

 Campus locations and facilities, equipment, and learning resources available to students – see our

 'Find a school' search tool.

 Details of any arrangements with another registered provider, person or business who will provide the course or part of the course are available on our

 Pathways program page and ELICOS Pathways page.